C3MA/MqttRainSensor/README.md

   2. TCP Debugging interface

 ## Setup
+The first (blue) ESP-01 was used as hardware.

 The rain sensor must be connected to **GPIO2**.
 The input is internal pulled up to 3.3V.
 In order to activate it, the pin must be pulled to **GND**.